KSchoenleber/urbs/doc/theory.rst

 parts 'Intertemporal modeling' and 'Multinode modeling'.
 The description is then concluded by the additional description of various feature modules.
-The latter are discussed in full index depth, i.e., with all features introduced in minimal, intertemporal and multinode modelling.
+The latter are discussed in full index depth, i.e., with all features introduced in minimal, intertemporal and multinode modeling.

 .. toctree::